-- Only the primary taxpayer listed first on the tax return needs to enter their IP PIN.
+- Both the primary taxpayer and secondary taxpayer needs to enter their IP PIN.

-A20: We send the CP01A notice in late December or early January to taxpayers eligible to receive an IP PIN.
+A15: We send the CP01A notice in early January to taxpayers eligible to receive an IP PIN.

 If you choose to hire a tax preparer or take advantage of a volunteer tax preparation service to prepare your tax return, you'll need to provide your IP PIN so the preparer can include it on your return.